Gaalmonte/Gaalmonte/README.md

 * As a hobby I enjoy playing video games, reading personal development books and learning new languages (including coding!).

-* :raised_hands: I'm currently learning NoSQL with plans to learn Threejs, Python, Java and C++.
+* :raised_hands: I'm currently learning SQLDM with plans to learn Threejs, Python, Java and C++.

 ## :computer: Currently working on: